puppetlabs/puppet-docs/source/puppet/4.10/hiera_config_yaml_5.md

 ```
 {% endraw %}

+#### Mapped paths {:.section}

 The `mapped_paths` key must contain three string elements, in the following order:

-1. A scope variable that points to a collection of strings.
+1. A variable whose value is an array or hash.
-2. The variable name that will be mapped to each element of the collection.
+2. A temporary variable name to represent each element of the array or hash.
+This variable name is used only in the path used in this function.
-3. A template where that variable can be used in interpolation expressions.
+3. A path where that temporary variable can be used in interpolation expressions.

+If the variable is a hash, the temporary variable's value is always a [k,v] array. so tmp.0 for the key name (which you never want probably), and tmp.1 for the value

 For example, a fact named `$services` contains the array ["a", "b", "c"].
 Then this configuration: